-When the Dialer is placed into the Charger Base during a 'handset mode' call, the call will end and the Dialer will enter its charging mode.
+When the Dialer is placed into the Charger Base during a 'handset mode' call, all calls (even calls that are currently on hold) will end and the Dialer will enter its charging mode.

 When the Dialer is removed from the Charger Base no change to call activity will take place.
 If there is no active call, the Dialer will revert to the home screen.